RRC-ACE-Outreach/TechCamp/TechCamp - Web App/0 Before You Start Demo.md

 Press Enter/Return to accept.

 #### Question 3:
-**IT IS VERY IMPORTANT THAT YOU ENTER A PASSWORD.
-DO NOT LEAVE IT BLANK.**
 ```
 Please provide a password for phpmyadmin to register with the database server.
 If left blank, a random password will be generated.
 MySQL application password for phpmyadmin:
 ```

-Enter Answer 3 into the command prompt **use the below password for this TechCamp for ease of following along**:
+Enter Answer 3 into the command prompt **use the below password for this TechCamp for ease of following along**
+**IT IS VERY IMPORTANT THAT YOU ENTER A PASSWORD.
+DO NOT LEAVE IT BLANK.**
 **NOTE:** you will not see the characters being entered in your terminal when you type this password.
 Please know that it is still accepting characters.
 ```
 root
 ```